 Our Manager will be responsible for making all of our investments.
 Each of our and our Manager's officers, as well as the members of American Capital's RMBS investment team who will provide services to us, is an employee of American Capital or its affiliates and none of them will devote his time to us exclusively.
 Each of Messrs.
-Wilkus, Erickson, Flax and McHale, who will be the initial members of our Manager's investment committee, is an officer of American Capital and has significant responsibilities to American Capital and certain of its various portfolio companies, affiliated entities or managed funds.
+Wilkus, Erickson, Flax, Grunewald and McHale, who will be the initial members of our Manager's investment committee, is an officer of American Capital and has significant responsibilities to American Capital and certain of its various portfolio companies, affiliated entities or managed funds.
 Messrs.
 Jeffrey, Yu and Smith and the five other members of American Capital's RMBS investment team will provide services to us and may provide services to American Capital or other RMBS investment vehicles that have been or may be sponsored by American Capital in the future.
 In addition, Mr. Jeffrey is currently the majority owner and a managing member of PIM, an investment advisor that is not affiliated with American Capital.
-PIM manages investment vehicles that as , 2008 had less than \$ million in total assets and that invest in RMBS and associated mortgage derivatives.
-Although Mr. Jeffrey has agreed with American Capital that he will devote his full-time attention and energies to his employment with American Capital, American Capital has agreed to allow him to continue to provide services to PIM and investment vehicles managed by PIM, while an employee of American Capital.
+PIM manages investment vehicles that, as of December 31, 2007, had approximately \$134 million in total assets and that invest in RMBS and associated mortgage derivatives.
+Although Mr. Jeffrey has agreed with American Capital that he will devote his full-time attention and energies to his employment with American Capital, American Capital has agreed to allow him to continue to provide services to PIM and investment vehicles managed by PIM while an employee of American Capital as long as these activities do not detract significantly from his work on behalf of American Capital and he devotes such of his time and effort to managing American Capitalsponsored RMBS investment vehicles, including our company, as is reasonably necessary and appropriate.
 For so long as he is an employee of American Capital, Mr. Jeffrey will cause all management fees earned by PIM to be assigned to American Capital or a designee of American Capital, but he will be entitled to retain all incentive fees earned by PIM.
 Due to the fact that each of our and our Manager's officers and American Capital's RMBS investment team are responsible for providing services to American Capital and/or certain of its portfolio companies, affiliated entities or managed funds and Mr. Jeffrey, through PIM, continues to manage investment vehicles not affiliated with American Capital for which he is entitled to earn incentive fees, they may not devote sufficient time to the management of our business operations.